Balmiki4/HealthVista/Research/Research_API.md

 # Comparison of APIs for Finding Nearby Hospitals

+## It will affect the code related to the map feature in my project:

+## Task/User Story: Researching map API and their required tools.

 ## Google Maps Platform

 Google Maps Platform offers several APIs that can be used to find nearby hospitals, including: